- Popular Searches

 Students engage in a community forum dedicated to the exploration of the digital arts and technology.
 Students will receive critiques on their technical and creative works, participate in group discussions, engage with guest presentations, and explore related fields such as grant writing, entrepreneurship, and career development.

-Under the supervision of a qualified professional, interns gain real-world experience in a media work environment.
+Under the supervision of a qualified professional, interns gain real-world experience in a Arts environment

 Primary Instrument: Piano and Secondary Instrument: Synthesis